diversen/pebble-framework-docs/src-docs/100-Router.md

 Middleware `callables` will receive the same `$params` as your controller.

 The second parameter of a `callable` is an `object`, which is passed around from middleware to middleware.
-Finally it will be sent to the controller method.
+And finally it will be sent to the controller method.

 In the controller method the middleware object is also the second parameter.